stevenfollis/ee-workshop/README.md

 	Bad: `docker`, `docker-ee`, `docker-lab`.

 * The Azure Load Balancer requires a given port to be explicitly opened via a routing rule and probe.
-Ports `80`, `443` and `8080` are pre-opened for the lab, but if you publish a container with a port outside of this it will not be resolveable until also updating the Load Balancer.
+Ports `80`, `443`, `8080` and `32770` are pre-opened for the lab, but if you publish a container with a port outside of this it will not be resolveable until also updating the Load Balancer.
 Example: publishing a service to port `30001` would require an additional LB routing rule and probe.

-* The hostname routing feature of Docker EE's Interlock 2.0 system typically allow you to use a DNS name rather than a port number to load applications.
+* The hostname routing feature of Docker EE's Interlock 2.0 system typically allows you to use a DNS name rather than a port number to load applications.
 However, this requires additonal setup not done for the lab - setting up a DNS Wildcard entry pointing at the apps load balancer.

 * This lab provisions a highly-available cluster of 10 virtual machine nodes.
 Azure Subscriptions container a quota of number of VM cores; if you hit an error during template deployment related to cores quota please remove VMs from other resource groups.
 This lab has not been tested on other sized Docker EE clusters.